-All of our people need to work with autonomy, mastery and purpose.
+All of your people need to work with autonomy, mastery and purpose.

 Traditional models of motivation are driven by rewards and fear of punishment, dominated by extrinsic factors such as possible hierarchical advancement and money.
 This does not make for a happy and productive workplace.
 Higher pay only motivates those doing basic mechanical tasks.

-If the task involves cognitive skills, decision-making, creativity, or higher-order thinking - as performed by those involved in our digital journey – then each of our workforce needs to be able to work with autonomy, mastery, and purpose.
+If the task involves cognitive skills, decision-making, creativity, or higher-order thinking - as performed in many organisations– then each person in your workforce will be much better motivated if they can work with autonomy, mastery, and purpose.

 Autonomy provides employees with a sense of collective ownership.
 They are part of a greater whole, active (rather than passive) members of the team, making a positive overall contribution to the organisation.
-Autonomy is motivating, and motivated engineers build better products, and do so faster - decisions are made locally instead of by managers and committees.
+Autonomy is motivating; motivated engineers build better products, motivated marketeers interact more keening with customers.
+Outcomes happen faster - decisions are made locally instead of by managers and committees.

 Next: Team Culture